 (And, added bonus, Waldmann sits just behind one of our other St. Paul favorites, Bad Weather Brewing.
 A two-for-one in the best way possible.)

 And beer, at the end of the day, is still just beer.
-No matter where you fall on the spectrum, be it with a shandy on the beach, a stout by the fire, a sour that reminds you of the first time you ate Warheads in second grade, or anything that falls between in one of our countless taprooms across Minnesota, its remains, as Tommy describes, the “everyman/woman” way to get a buzz.
+No matter where you fall on the spectrum, be it with a shandy on the beach, a stout by the fire, a sour that reminds you of the first time you ate Warheads in second grade, or anything that falls between in one of our countless taprooms across Minnesota, it remains, as Tommy describes, the “everyman/woman” way to get a buzz.

-And no matter what the story, the practice, the gimmick, or the gamble that gets people through the door and onto a barstool, one thing remains clear (and has remained clear for over 100 years): Whether the glass is half full or half empty, its an exciting time to have one in hand.
+And no matter what the story, the practice, the gimmick, or the gamble that gets people through the door and onto the barstool, one thing remains clear (and has remained clear for over 100 years): Whether the glass is half full or half empty, its an exciting time to have one in hand.